sebglazebrook/directory_filter/README.md

 # TODO

-- Use a threadpool to speed up the filtering
+- keep track of matches using the same directory structure not just Vec<File>